Santino Marella: United States Champion (2011–2012)

 On the debut episode of WWE Main Event on October 3, Marella and Zack Ryder entered a Tag Team Championship tournament, and defeated Justin Gabriel and Tyson Kidd in the quarterfinals.
 The following week on Raw, they were eliminated in the semifinals by eventual winners Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
-After this loss Marella and Ryder began a feud with 3MB's members (Heath Slater, Drew McIntyre & Jinder Mahal) which culminated in the Pre-show of Survivor Series, in which Slater and Mahal defeated them.
+After this loss Marella and Ryder began a feud with 3MB's members (Heath Slater, Drew McIntyre and Jinder Mahal) which culminated in the Pre-show of Survivor Series, in which Slater and Mahal defeated them.
 On the December 26 episode of Main Event, Santino Marella participated in a 20-man battle royal for the number one contender of Cesaro's United States title and split from his partner Zack Ryder, when eliminated him.
 Successively Marella was eliminated by Wade Barrett from the battle-royal.
 Marella then took a leave of absence due to a neck injury.